pdf-raku/HTML-Canvas-To-PDF-raku/README.md

 This module is an alternative to [HTML::Canvas](https://raku.land/zef:dwarring/HTML::Canvas), which is also able to save complete PDF files via [Cairo](https://raku.land/github:timo/Cairo).

-It may be useful, if you wish to manipulate existing PDF files using the HTML Canvas API, or are wishing to integrate with Raku PDF modules such as PDF::Lite or PDF::API6.
+It may be useful, for manipulating existing PDF files using the HTML Canvas API, or for integration with Raku PDF modules such as PDF::Lite or PDF::API6.

 If this module is installed, the PDF::Content `html-canvas()`